What is an object, and where have we seen objects before?

-This course assumes that you already have some experience of using Python – you know how to create and run Python files and you have used the basics such as variables, selection, iteration, and functions.
+This course assumes that you already have some basic experience of using Python – you know how to create and run Python files and you have used the basics such as print, input, variables, selection, iteration, and functions.
 If you’ve used any libraries in your Python code, you’ve almost certainly already used objects without even realising it!

 On the left of the diagram are the Raspberry Pi’s GPIO pins, which allow us to control components that are connected to them.
 The LED is connected to pin 17.
 To make the LED switch on, you would use the following Python code:

 from gpiozero import LED red = LED(17) red.on()

 To interact with the LED, we have created an LED object which represents the physical LED in code.
 It has the name ‘red’ so that we can refer to that specific LED object.

 red = LED(17)

 If we wired up another LED to pin 21, we could create another object with a different name to represent it:

 Objects are used to model things in code.
 An object can represent a physical item, e.g. an LED; or a digital unit, e.g. a bank account or an enemy in a computer game.
 As such, an object is basically a group of data and functions.
 Because you can define your own objects, you can represent anything you like using an object!

 Why would we want to make an object?

 In our example, we created an LED object to model a physical LED in code.
 We also included a command to control the LED, in this case to turn it on.
 Such commands are called methods, i.e. custom functions specifically designed to interact with an object.